 The RRSP season is amongst us!
 Don’t be stressed, there is no need to panic :) I have some RRSP tips for you to navigate the process and succeed.
 The rules are rarely changing for the Registered Retirement Savings Plan and that’s why the RRSP tips are timeless.
 Every year, the maximum contribution is indexed to the inflation and the cap is adjusted.
 Since I am far from the cap, it’s not something I pay a lot of attention to.

 The tips below are all about your RRSP once you have decided to make a contribution.
 Prior to that, you may have fully contributed to your TFSA or plan to do so.
 If you are debating between RRSP and TFSA, you should know you are in a much better position than most people to have the money to do so!
 The decision between the two accounts should really be based on your overall retirement plan (i.e. do you have a pension, your income level and so forth).

 As you read through the list of tips below and think of new tips, make sure to leave me a comment as I am really interested to hear about them.

 Personal Take on RRSP

-The RRSP deadline in my opinion is for investors to maximize their RRSPs and not to initiate their only annual contribution.
-If you are in a position were you are making your annual contribution, you end up competing with making a possible TFSA contribution or even RESP contribution.
+The RRSP deadline, in my opinion, is for investors to maximize their RRSPs and not to initiate their only annual contribution.
+If you are in a position where you are making your annual contribution, you end up competing with making a possible TFSA contribution or even RESP contribution.
 Think of the deadline as an opportunity to crunch the final numbers that you want to have.

 Timeless RRSP Tips